jocelynfu/jocelyn-me/README.md

 # Hi, I'm Jocelyn 👋

-I'm Zhibing "Jocelyn" Fu — a product manager who likes building things, especially at the messy early stage when nobody's quite sure what the product should be yet.
+I'm Jocelyn — a product manager who likes building things, especially at the messy early stage when nobody's quite sure what the product should be yet.

 These days I'm a Staff PM at [Webflow](webflow/README.md), where I work on AI products — I proposed and launched Webflow's first AI site generator and its first conversational AI agent.
 Before that I spent time at [Square](square/README.md) doing growth and monetization, at Google working on [Stadia](google-stadia/README.md) and Google Maps, and at [McKinsey](mckinsey/README.md) as a business analyst.